Some Applications of Abelianization in Gromov-Witten Theory

+It is interesting to ask, what is the scope of Theorem \ref{thm:intro}?
+For example, how much of $H^\bullet_{CR}(X\sslash_\theta G; \QQ)$ is supported on Weyl-invariant sectors?

-The examples listed in Section \ref{sec:results} are all stacks with abelian isotropy groups.
-We also investigate the simplest stack with nonabelian isotropy: $\cX = BS_3$.
-In this case our methods recover Gromov-Witten invariants with insertions coming from the identity and the 2-cycle sectors, and we prove that this is all we can do (see Section \ref{sec:bs3}).
+This is a soft question, but we answer with two examples.
+The first is a stack with nonabelian isotropy, namely $BS_3$.
+In this case, our methods recover Gromov-Witten invariants with insertions coming from the identity and the 2-cycle sectors, and we prove that this is all we can do (see Section \ref{sec:bs3}).
 Hence our methods recover less of the Gromov-Witten theory of this target than other techniques in the literature (e.g. \cite[Prop~3.1]{JK02}, \cite{TT21}).

-A second limitation is that even if a stack has abelian isotropy groups, in general only a portion of its Chen-Ruan cohomology is supported on Weyl-invariant sectors (Remark \ref{rmk:w-inv-sectors}).
-Hence Theorem \ref{thm:intro} is limited in its application.
+Second, our weighted Grassmannian example shows that even if a stack has abelian isotropy groups, in general only a portion of its Chen-Ruan cohomology is supported on Weyl-invariant sectors (Remark \ref{rmk:w-inv-sectors}).